swcarpentry/shell-novice/_episodes/06-script.md

 > ## Debugging Scripts
 >
 > Suppose you have saved the following script in a file called `do-errors.sh`
-> in Nelle's `north-pacific-gyre/scripts` directory:
+> in Phillipa's `north-pacific-gyre/scripts` directory:
 >
 > ~~~
 > # Calculate stats for data files.